sefinek24/Sefinek-Blocklist-Collection/README.md

 ## 📝 More Information
 Visit the official website of the project at [blocklist.sefinek.net](https://blocklist.sefinek.net) for more details.
-New lists were added to the [generator](https://sefinek.net/blocklist-generator) on **September 5, 2024**.
+New lists were added to the [generator](https://sefinek.net/blocklist-generator) on **October 19, 2024**.
 Please update your collection on your end :)

 ## 📦 How to Acquire the Blocklist